Get estimate

 Some issues may fall outside the scope of your product vision or strategic goals.

-To effectively prioritize and align efforts, tools like OKRs (Objectives and Key Results) and the Opportunity Solution Tree (OST) are invaluable.
+Tools like OKRs (Objectives and Key Results) and the Opportunity Solution Tree (OST) are invaluable for effectively prioritizing and aligning efforts.

 Let’s explore them all.